ros2/ros2_documentation/source/Tutorials/Creating-Your-First-ROS2-Package.rst

 1 Create a package
 ^^^^^^^^^^^^^^^^^^

-First, :ref:`source your ROS 2 installation <./Configuring-ROS2-Environment>`.
+First, :doc:`source your ROS 2 installation <./Configuring-ROS2-Environment>`.

 Let’s use the workspace you created in the :ref:`previous tutorial <new-directory>`, ``dev_ws``, for your new package.`